OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/RunSql/RunSql.md

 	+ Similar to the above option; however, the SQL statement is read from a file.
 	+ Useful if the SQL statement is also used by other tools.
 * Specify a procedure to run:
-	+ Available procedures are listed and can be selected.
+	+ Available procedures are listed and can be selected
-	+ Currently, only procedures that do not require parameters can be run.
+	+ Procedure parameters, if required, are specified with `ProcedureParameters` parameter.
+	+ Procedure return status, if available, can be saved as a property with `ProcedureReturnProperty` parameter.

 General constraints on executing the statement are as follows: